azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 service/contactsapi created
 ```

 So, how do we check, that the service(s) really find pods to route traffic to?
 Therefor, another Kubernetes object comes into play: `Endpoints`.
 An endpoint tracks the IP adresses of individual pods and is created for each service you define.
-The service then references an endpoint to know to which pods traffic can be routed.
+The service then references an endpoint to know to which pods traffic can be routed to.
 Any time a pod gets created or deleted (and is part of a certain service), the corresponding `Endpoint` gets updated.

 Let's see how that looks like in our case.